-ALTON, IL - To help area residents fend off the flu, Alton Memorial Hospital will provide influenza vaccinations from 7 a.m. to noon and 2 to 7 p.m.
-Friday, Oct.
-29, in the Beeby Wing lobby.
-A limited supply of vaccines is available and advanced appointments are required.
+ALTON, IL - To help area residents fend off the flu, Alton Memorial Hospital will provide influenza vaccinations from 8 to 11 a.m.
+Friday, Nov.
+2, in the Beeby Wing lobby.
+The appointments are for those 18 and older.

+A limited supply of vaccines is available and advance appointments are required.
 Call 1-800-392-0936 to make an appointment.
 Medicare Part B pays for the flu shot.
 Those with Medicare Part B coverage must present their Medicare card at the time of their vaccination.
-For all others, the cost is \$20, payable by cash or check.
+For all others, the cost is \$20, payable by cash or check to Alton Memorial Hospital.
 Medicare HMOs or other insurance plans that involve a co-pay at the doctor's office will NOT be billed.
-Anyone who does not have Medicare Part B will have to pay \$20 at the time of their shot (checks payable to Alton Memorial Hospital) and work out the reimbursement with their insurance company.
+Anyone who does not have Medicare Part B will have to pay \$20 at the time of their shot.
+You will get a receipt and then you should be able to work out the reimbursement with your insurance company.

-Flu vaccines will be given to adults only.
-The Centers for Disease Control (CDC) recommends an annual flu shot for people who are at increased risk for serious complications from the flu, including:
+The Centers for Disease Control (CDC) recommends an annual flu shot for all adults, especially people who are at increased risk for serious complications from the flu, including:

-• People age 50 or older;

-• Adults who have chronic heart or lung conditions, including asthma, or adults who need regular medical care for conditions such as diabetes, liver disease or kidney disease;

-• Adults with a weakened immune system due to HIV/AIDS or other diseases affecting the immune system, long-term steroid treatment and cancer treatment with X-rays or drugs;

-• Women who will be more than 3 months pregnant during the flu season.
+- People age 50 or older; - People of any age with certain chronic medical conditions including asthma, or adults who need regular medical care for conditions such as diabetes, liver disease or kidney disease; - Adults who have chronic heart or lung conditions; - Adults with a weakened immune system due to HIV/AIDS or other diseases affecting the immune system, long-term steroid treatment and cancer treatment with X-rays or drugs; - Women who will be more than three months pregnant during the flu season;